0 of 0 for ""

 Code of Conduct and other policies

-With 20,000 employees working on 120,000 projects throughout the world, it is essential that Sweco and its business partners conduct business based on the same principles and with the utmost integrity.
+With 22,000 employees working on 150,000 projects throughout the world, it is essential that Sweco and its business partners conduct business based on the same principles and with the utmost integrity.
 Sweco’s Code of Conduct applies to all Sweco Group employees and covers environment, business ethics, employee development, human rights, labour law, data protection and personal data management.
-The Code is based on international standards such as the UN’s Guiding Principles on Business and Human Rights (UNGP), the ILO’s core conventions, the OECD’s guidelines for multinational companies, and the UN’s Global Compact principles covering human rights, working conditions, environment and anti-corruption.
-All employees are required to complete annual digital training on the Code of Conduct and confirm compliance with their signature.
+The Code is based on international standards such as the UN Global Compact, to which Sweco is a signatory, UN’s Guiding Principles on Business and Human Rights, the International Bill of Human Rights, the ILO core conventions, and the OECD Guidelines for Multinational Enterprises.
+All employees are required to complete annual training on the Code of Conduct and confirm compliance with their signature.

 Careful selection of business partners and projects